 Prior to this offering, we have been a private company with limited accounting personnel and other resources with which to address our internal controls and procedures.
 Our independent registered public accounting firm has not conducted an audit of our internal control over financial reporting.
-However, in connection with the audits of our consolidated financial statements as of and for the years ended December 31, 2012 and 2013, we and our independent registered public accounting firm identified one "material weakness" in our internal control over financial reporting, as defined in the standards established by the Public Company Accounting Oversight Board of the United States.
+However, in connection with the audits of our consolidated financial statements as of and for the years ended December 31, 2012, 2013 and 2014, we and our independent registered public accounting firm identified one "material weakness" in our internal control over financial reporting, as defined in the standards established by the Public Company Accounting Oversight Board of the United States.
 A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
 The material weakness identified related to the lack of sufficient financial reporting and accounting personnel with appropriate knowledge to implement key controls over period end financial reporting and to properly prepare and review financial statements and related disclosures in accordance with U.S. GAAP and SEC reporting requirements.
+For example, following the issuance of the 2012 and 2013 consolidated financial statements, the Company identified an error in calculations and reporting net loss attributable to ordinary shareholders and the basic and diluted net loss per share attributable to ordinary shareholders.
+The error resulted from the incorrect treatment of preferred shares accretion.
+The 2012 and 2013 financial statements were revised to correct the error.
 We have implemented a number of measures to address the material weakness that has been identified, including (i) hiring additional professional staff, including a finance director who is a member of the American Institution of Certified Public Accountants with more than six years of financial planning, analysis and operations experience in large NYSE-listed public companies, a senior reporting manager who is a member of the Chinese Institution of Certified Public Accountants with over six years of experience in an international accounting firm and a senior IT manager whose responsibility is to further improve our internal business intelligence system, as well as making additional hires to ensure there are sufficient staff at all levels to properly perform financial reporting and internal control roles and (ii) designating more resources to perform period-end closing procedures to ensure sales data generated and maintained by various business applications are complete and accurate and can be reconciled with the financial reporting system on time.
-In addition, we will continue to take other steps to strengthen our internal control over financial reporting, including (i) establishing a formal and regular training program for accounting personnel, including attending external U.S. GAAP training and (ii) implementing and formalizing comprehensive internal controls over financial reporting, including developing a comprehensive policy and procedure manual, to allow for early detection, prevention and resolution of potential compliance issues.
+In addition, we will continue to take other steps to strengthen our internal control over financial reporting, including (i) establishing a formal and regular training program for accounting personnel, including attending external U.S. GAAP training and (ii) implementing and formalizing comprehensive internal controls over financial reporting, including developing a comprehensive policy and procedure manual, to allow for prevention, early detection and resolution of potential compliance issues.
 We will continue to recruit experienced personnel to build a strong accounting and finance team.
 However, we cannot assure you that we will complete such implementation in a timely manner.
 See "Risk Factors-Risks Related to Our Business-If we fail to implement and maintain an effective system of internal controls or fail to remediate the material weakness in our internal control over financial reporting that has been identified, we may be unable to accurately report our results of operations or prevent fraud, and investor confidence and the market price of our ADSs may be materially and adversely affected."